nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

    > **Note:** Why Swagger 2.0

 After the API is created, you will be redirected to your new OAS document.
-Some information will be filled in for you, like the swagger version, the information of the API (version, title and description), an empty paths field and some other stuff autogenerated by the Auto Mocking Plugin (we'll see what this is later in the exercise).
+Some information will be filled in for you, like the swagger version, the information of the API (version, title and description), an empty paths field and some other stuff autogenerated by the Auto Mocking Plugin (you'll see what this is later in the exercise).

 ![Your first OAS document in SwaggerHub]()